makubacki/tianocore.github.io/EDK-II-Code-First-Process.md

 Engineering Change Request (ECR), and voted on.
 For the UEFI Forum, this is a change in workflow, not a change in process.

+## UEFI Forum Tracking

-ECRs are tracked in a UEFI Forum Mantis instance, access restricted to UEFI Forum Members.
-TianoCore enables this new process by providing areas on [TianoCore Bugzilla](https://bugzilla.tianocore.org) to track both specification updates and reference implementations and new repositories under [TianoCore GitHub](https://github.com/tianocore) dedicated to hold "code first".
+ECRs are tracked in a [UEFI Forum Mantis](https://mantis.uefi.org/) instance, with access restricted to UEFI Forum Members.

-## TianoCore Bugzilla

-[TianoCore Bugzilla](bugzilla.tianocore.org) has product categories for:

-- ACPI Specification
-- UEFI Shell Specification
-- UEFI Platform Initialization Distribution Packaging Specification
-- UEFI Platform Initialization Specification Specification
-- UEFI Specification

-Each product category has separate components for:

-- Specification
-- Reference implementation

-## TianoCore GitHub
+## TianoCore Tracking

+TianoCore enables this process by using [GitHub issues](https://github.com/features/issues) to track specification updates, reference implementations, and any other associated changes, such as links to content within the [TianoCore GitHub](https://github.com/tianocore) organization, related to the "code first" change.

-Reference implementations targeting the EDK II open source project are held in branches in the [edk2-staging](https://github.com/tianocore/edk2-staging) repository.
+Code first implementation targeting the EDK II open source project are initially held in brances in the [edk2-staging](https://github.com/tianocore/edk2-staging) repository and referenced in the GitHub issue.

-Additional repositories for implementing reference features in additional open source projects can be added in the future, as required.

-Specification text changes are held within the affected source repository, using the GitHub flavor of markdown, in a file (or split across several files) with .md suffix.
-Multiple files are required if changes impact multiple specifications or if the specification is large and is easier to maintain if the changes are split across multiple files.

-- NOTE: This one may break down where we have a specification change affecting multiple specifications, but at that point we can track it with multiple TianoCore Bugzilla entries.

 ### Specification Text Template